 The animal orphanage park is what we usually call the zoo.
 There are not many animal speacies inside the zoo, mostly those whom inhabitating Uganda.
 The park itself is pretty huge and nice place for a walking tours.
-I like the idea of orphanage for animals because the animals are trained here to send back to their natural environment, once they are ready to survive there.
+I like the idea of orphanage for animals because the animals are trained here to send back to their natural environment, once they are ready and well prepared to survive there.

 Crowned Crane is nice looking bird and could oftenly be seen around in Uganda.
 Actually it is the national bird in Uganda and features in the country's flag and coat of arms.
 Some locals call it creasted crane.
 It is about one meter tall and weights up to 4 kg.
 The body plumage of Crowned Crane is mainly grey, while the wings predominantly white.
 The head has a crown of stiff golden feathers.
 It is in particularly interesting to watch for its dancing, bowing and jumping, and has a booming call.
 The animal does not migrate.